-Walkthrough: Register an Azure-aware plug-in with the CRM plug-in registration tool
+Walkthrough: Register an Azure-aware plug-in using the Plug-in Registration Tool

-This walkthrough demonstrates how to configure Microsoft Azure Access Control Service (ACS) and register a service endpoint step using the Plug-in Registration tool.
-Once configured, Microsoft Dynamics CRM 2013 and Microsoft Dynamics CRM Online can post the execution context of the current operation to a Microsoft Azure solution endpoint.
+This walkthrough demonstrates how to register a service endpoint step using the Plug-in Registration Tool.
+Once configured, Microsoft Dynamics 365 or Microsoft Dynamics 365 (online) can post the execution context of the current operation to a Microsoft Azure solution endpoint.
 For this walkthrough, the step is registered to post the execution context of the CreateRequest message for an Account entity to the Microsoft Azure Service Bus.

 The following prerequisites must be completed before you start this walkthrough:

-Your system user account must have the System Customizer or System Administrator role.
-For more information, see How role-based security can be used to control access to entities in Microsoft Dynamics CRM.
+Your Microsoft Dynamics 365 system user account must have the System Customizer or System Administrator role.
+For more information, see How role-based security can be used to control access to entities in Microsoft Dynamics 365.

-Have access to a Microsoft Azure platform service namespace that uses ACS version 2, to which Microsoft Dynamics CRM will post a message.
+Have access to a Microsoft Azure platform service namespace that is configured for ACS or SAS authorization, to which Microsoft Dynamics 365 will post a message.

-If you are using Microsoft Dynamics CRM 2013, the server must be configured for Microsoft Azure integration according to the instructions in the topic Configure Microsoft Azure integration with Microsoft Dynamics CRM.
+If you are using Microsoft Dynamics 365, the server must be configured for Microsoft Azure integration according to the instructions in the topic Configure Azure integration with Microsoft Dynamics 365.

-There must be a listener application actively listening to the specified solution endpoint for Microsoft Dynamics CRM to successfully post to the Microsoft Azure Service Bus.
-For more information, see Write a listener for a Microsoft Azure solution.
+If you plan to use any other Azure messaging entity other than a queue, for example a relay, there must be a listener application actively listening to the specified solution endpoint for Microsoft Dynamics 365 to successfully post to the Microsoft Azure Service Bus.
+For more information, see Write a listener application for a Microsoft Azure solution.

 Run the Plug-in Registration tool.